 Flying Tuition & Advice

-It is strongly recommended that anyone who is interested in taking up the hobby, makes a visit to a local club flying field or club meeting and seeks advice before making any purchase of a model or radio equipment.
+It is strongly recommended, that anyone who is interested in taking up the hobby, makes a visit to a local club flying field or attends a club meeting and seeks advice, before making any purchase of an aircraft or radio equipment.

-Unfortunately, many people do things the other way round, buy a plane and equipment first and then realise it is not as easy as it looks.
+Unfortunately, many people do things the other way round and buy an aircraft and equipment first.
+They then realise it is not as easy as it looks.
 The equipment they have bought is often, not suitable for a beginner.

 One of the most important things you must decide when you first start to fly, is which mode to fly on.
 The mode relates to what the sticks on the transmitter do i.e. which control surface they operate.